 There are nearly 7,000 languages spoken in the world today.
 When you study a language, you gain greater insights into the varied cultures that these languages represent, and thus gain a greater appreciation of the world and your place within it.
 Learning a foreign language gives you access to new literature, new music, and new art.
 Combining foreign language skills with other areas of expertise multiplies job opportunities, opening up travel-filled career paths in business, technology, diplomacy, journalism, education, the military and countless other fields.
 You may also be required to take a foreign language as part of your degree program.

-The University of Kansas is a national leader in the study of foreign languages, offering coursework in 40 foreign languages, more than any university in Kansas or in the Big 12 Conference.
-In fact, we offer more foreign languages than any university between the Mississippi River and the Rocky Mountains.
+The University of Kansas is a national leader in the study of foreign cultures, offering coursework in 40 foreign languages, more than any university between the Mississippi River and the Rocky Mountains.
 Our faculty bring a wealth of knowledge about the cultures of the world, guiding students at every level from introductory undergraduate courses through the granting of the Ph.D.
-KU is home to five federally-funded resources centers focused on foreign languages and area studies, and offers undergraduate and graduate scholarships for the study of select languages; we also provide foreign language instruction and scholarships to active duty military personnel and reserves, as well as ROTC students.
+KU is home to five resources centers focused on foreign languages and area studies, and offers undergraduate and graduate scholarships for the study of select languages; we also provide foreign language instruction and scholarships to active duty military personnel and reserves, as well as ROTC students.
 KU's Office of Study Abroad, which helps to send roughly a quarter of KU's undergraduates abroad before graduation, offers scholarships to make an international experience possible for all students.
-KU is home to over 2,000 international students from over 100 countries, who inform our understanding of world events and prepare our students for today's increasingly globalized society.
+KU is also home to over 2,200 international students from over 100 countries, who inform our understanding of world events and prepare our students for today's increasingly globalized society.
 Knowledge of a foreign language (or multiple languages) will be a crucial skill for competing in the marketplace of the 21st century.
 Check out what you can do with your degree in a Foreign Language at the University Career Center.
 The future will be conducted in many languages other than English.
 Don't miss out!